 LPN/LVN: licensed practical nurse/licensed vocational nurse.
 The terminology is determined by the licensing state—Texas and California, for instance, use LVN whereas most other states use LPN.
 To prepare for your licensing exam you need to receive a diploma from a training program (usually one year in duration) from a vocational/technical school or community or junior college.
 The work involves caring for patients in settings such as hospitals, nursing care facilities, doctor’s offices, home health care, or in a private-duty capacity—all under supervision of a doctor or nurse.
 In some states, LPNs can administer prescription medications, start IVs, and care for ventilator-dependent patients.

-RN: registered nurse.
+RN: Registered Nurse.
+What does RN mean?
+Simply stated, RN is an acronym for Registered Nurse, a certification earned to work as a Registered Nurse in a healthcare setting.
 Along with basic patient care duties, RNs have an expanded scope of practice that includes complex patient treatment and decision making, as well as patient and family education, advocacy, and emotional support.
 Most RNs work in healthcare facilities, but they can also apply their professional skills in home care settings, doctor’s offices, schools, private businesses, or government services.
 Having your RN license makes you a versatile professional and enables you to advance your education or practice in many specialties.

 What does a “C” mean?